 To make ghee…

-Using grass-fed ghee is recommended (Kerrygold makes it),
+Using grass-fed butter is recommended (like Kerrygold),

 though any high quality unsalted butter will work